Buying (Long) a Call Option:

 A few points to consider:

-- As an Hedger if you feel prices may go higher and you have already sold some or all of your “Physical” (grain, livestock, crude oil, etc.) and you would like to participate in any upside rally in prices if it were to occur, using no margin, then a call option is probably the way to go.
+- As a Hedger, if you feel prices may go higher and you have already sold some or all of your “Physical” (grain, livestock, crude oil, etc.), and you would like to participate in any upside rally in prices if it were to occur, using no margin, then a call option is probably the way to go.
 The reason being is three-fold.
-If you do buy a call option and prices do in fact go higher, then your call option will rise in value, partially offsetting the missed profit you would have made if you hadn’t sold your “Physical”.
+If you buy a call option and prices increase, your call option will rise in value, partially offsetting the missed profit you would have made if you hadn’t sold your “Physical.”
 Second, if you are an entity or individual that uses and needs a physical (ethanol plant (corn), Airline Company (fuel), wheat miller (wheat), candy maker (sugar or cocoa), and need to protect your bottom line profit against rising prices before you have to purchase the underlying commodity then buying a call option is a way to do this instead of buying the futures contract and being at risk of margin calls.
-If prices do rise before you physically purchase the commodity then the long call option will partially offset the higher prices you will have to pay.
-Thirdly, if prices do fall, your call option (s) will lose more or all of their value but you will be able to purchase your physical at this lower price which will more than offset your loss in the call option (s).
-Plus you are not using margin to do this, and your risk is limited and a known factor.
+If prices do rise before you physically purchase the commodity, then the long call option will partially offset the higher prices you will have to pay.
+Thirdly, if prices do fall, your call option (s) will lose more or all of their value, but you will be able to purchase your physical at this lower price which will more than offset your loss in the call option (s).
+Plus, you are not using margin to do this, and your risk is limited and a known factor.

 - *Time decay works against your bought / long call option.
 Give yourself plenty of time.
-Don’t be fooled into a false sense of security of thinking that buying shorter term, cheaper options are better.
-Compare a one month option to a 12-month option and divide the longer term option price by 12.
+Don’t be fooled into a false sense of security by thinking that buying shorter-term; cheaper options are better.
+Compare a one-month option to a 12-month option and divide the longer-term option price by 12.
 You will see that you are paying far less per month for the 12-month option.

 Advantages and Disadvantages

 - Protect or Profit from a rise in the underlying price of the asset.